 1. Give Yourself a Boost

-Throwing a good boost pedal in your signal chain can give you that little extra oomph that you need to stand out in the mix.
-Even if you already sound good on stage, hammering down on a boost pedal right as you rip into that lead riff or sweep-picking solo will give you the volume boost and gain saturation to stand out as you reach for the spotlight.
-There’s the fury.
+Throwing a good boost pedal in your signal chain can give you that little extra oomph that you need to stand out in the mix and push your guitar’s tone up over the top.
+Even if you already sound good on stage, stomping down on a boost pedal right as you dive into that lead riff or rippin’ solo will give you the volume boost and gain saturation to stand out both from the band, and your normal “rhythm” tone.

-If you’re running a tube amp, a boost pedal can push your tubes right into their saturation sweet spot.
-The combination of a tube amp and a boost pedal is the holy grail of tone purists, You can scour Ebay day and night for a vintage TS808 Tube Screamer and maybe finally nail down the perfect “Layla” tone, but despite what “SilverSurferGuitarGod1963” may say on that message board, any decent boost pedal will will get you there.
+Another great feature of putting a boost pedal on your board is if you’re running a tube amp, a boost pedal can push your tubes right into their saturation sweet spot.
+The combination of a tube amp and a boost pedal is often regarded as the holy grail for tone purists.
+It’s essentially the tone that rock and blues music from the ’60s and ’70s was built on and has kind of become the default “good guitar tone” since.
+You can scour Ebay day and night for a deal on a vintage TS808 Tube Screamer or Dallas Rangemaster and maybe finally nail down the perfect “Layla” tone, but despite what “SilverSurferGuitarGod1963” may say on that message board, there are plenty of great modern boost pedals that will will get you there.

 2. Replace Your Tubes

-This one sounds like a no-brainer but you’d be surprised at how many players are running through old, worn-out tubes every night.
+This one sounds like a no-brainer, but you’d be surprised at how many players are running through old, worn-out tubes.
 Tubes are like the oil in your car, in that they need to be replaced every 3,000 miles or so.
-Running older, burnt-out tubes can zap the tonal clarity out of your amp, produce weird pops and hisses and kill your output level.
-Popping in a set of fresh tubes can sound like you are pulling an old went blanket off of your amp.
+Running old, burnt-out tubes can cause weird pops and hisses, signifigantly kill your output level and just all around zap the tonal clarity out of your amp.
+Popping in a set of fresh tubes can sound like you are pulling an old wet blanket off of your amp.

 So when you should replace your tubes?
 That depends on a lot of factors, but in general an amp that is used fairly often should get new power tubes ever year or two.
 Your power amp tubes take a lot more of a beating then your preamp tubes do, so those should be replaced about twice as often as your preamp tubes.

-Also, when swapping out different types of tubes, most amps need to be rebiased.
-This can be done at home if you know what you are doing, but your best bet is to take it to your local amp tech and have them do the job.
+Also, when swapping out for a set of entirely different tubes, most amps need to be rebiased.
+This can be done at home if you really know what you are doing, but your best bet is to take it to your local amp tech and have them do the job.
 It’s pretty quick and usually not very expensive.
+Also, if you don’t know what you’re doing you could literally kill yourself, so yeah use a pro.

 *WARNING: Even when turned off, amplifiers can still hold deadly voltage levels, so don’t start poking around inside your amp if you don’t know exactly what you are doing.